srfi-explorations/r7rs-srfi/README.md

 # Adding new implementation

-Add the implementation data into implementations.scm.
+Add the implementation data into implementations.scm, keep the order alphabetical.
+The first SRFI you port to any new implementation should be SRFI-64.
+As it's the test suite used in SRFI tests.

 ## Code origins, notes, articles and misc.